bharani-palani/ledgerely/installation.md

 - react-router-dom: V5.1.2
 - Codeigniter - V2
 - PhP - V7.3 (Please dont upgrade as PhP8 does not support mysqli_query)
+- Run "php -v" (To check php version)
+- if php 7.3 not available download it from [https://bit.ly/38xQg7Q](https://bit.ly/38xQg7Q)
+- Run "brew link --overwrite php@7.3:  (To set 7.3 php version)
+- Run "composer dump-autoload" (To restart with new php version)
 ```

 ### Unit test: